emefff/Geometry-Generation-in-Salome-for-Composite-and-Porous-Materials/README.md

 ![VMIS_DEPLx1](https://github.com/emefff/Mesh-Generation-in-Salome-for-Composite-and-Porous-Materials/assets/89903493/46d7e43f-47a0-43fa-a7c5-115db6cfb65f)

 Both scripts may be adapted to your needs, the possibilites are nearly endless.
-If you have the computing possibilities, you can also use the to make 'real' parts with particles, you just have to adapt the box-parameters to your needs and subtract the particles or pores from your real part.
+If you have the computing possibilities, you can also use the to make 'real' parts with particles, just adapt the box-parameters to your needs and subtract the particles or pores from your real part.

 emefff@gmx.at